This story was written for an Ed Davis writing class.

 A few days passed while I hunted for a new woman.
 You know, going to parks watching for women with big dogs, going to the grocery store at odd hours not buying anything in particular.
 I would go to bars, but alcohol is poison.
 Except Long Island Iced Teas, those are mostly iced tea anyhow.

-I came home from work one day, and in the space separating my screen door and main door, there was a snake.
+I came home from work one day, and in the space separating my screen door and main door, a snake.

 Yeah.
 A snake.
 And my friend didn’t get any pictures.
 I’m sure it was the poisonous variety too.